Spike Island Associates

 Spike Island Associates is a professional development network for artists, curators, designers, writers and producers at all stages of their careers.
 Members span multiple disciplines and share a common interest in collaboration, experimentation and a desire to learn new skills.

-• One-to-one meetings and group crits with artists, curators, writers and critics from across the world
+• One-to-one meetings and group crits with artists, curators, and critics from across the world

 • Reading and discussion groups

-• Away days to galleries and artist-led spaces
+• Away days to galleries, museums, and art festivals across the UK

-Associates can also connect with communities outside of Bristol through our membership of the Kaleidoscope Networka collaboration with Eastside Projects, Birmingham; Primary, Nottingham; and The NewBridge Project, Newcastle.
+Associates will also take advantage of events organised through our membership to the Kaleidoscope Network – a collaboration with Eastside Projects, Birmingham; Primary, Nottingham; The NewBridge Project, Newcastle; and BLOC Projects, Sheffield.

 Join today